stefanvstein/testify/README.md

 # Options

-The run- functions takes a optional map of options:
+The eval- functions takes a optional map of options:

 `:test-comment` is a var of the macro used as test comment default value `#'testify/test-comment`.
 It can be changed to make selective runs in the same namespace.